Thank you for contacting Epilepsy WA.

 We have an array of services to support the WA community and details of our services can be found here.

-If you require a call back, we will endeavour to be in contact within 3 business days to answer your query.
+If you require a call back, we will endeavour to be in contact within three business days to answer your query.

 Please note, the content of this page is general in nature and is not intended to take the place of individual medical or professional advice.